jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 }
 ```

 However, this has a couple of issues.
-Typing the generic `T` on `useLoaderData` is basically the same thing as doing this:
+Typing the generic `T` on `useLoaderData` is the same thing as doing this:

 ```tsx
 const data = useLoaderData<string>();
 const data = useLoaderData() as string;
 ```

-If you do not type `useLoaderData, its default type is `any`, so you can just cast that to whatever you want.
+If you do not type `useLoaderData`, its default type is `any`, so you can just cast that to whatever you want.
 This means that the following scenario won't report type errors and would just crash during runtime.
 ```tsx:app/routes/index.tsx
 export function loader(): string {
   return "Hello world!";